Cohort (military unit): Legionary cohort

 A century of 80 men would be commanded by a centurion, assisted by four junior officers.
 The pay of a centurion fluctuated depending on their seniority; the most junior centurion in a legion received around ten times the standard rate of pay, while the most senior legionary centurion could receive some forty times the standard rate of pay.
 The centurion was assisted by an optio, who served as his second-in-command, and typically received double the legionary rate of pay.
 Third in seniority was a tesserarius, who exercised command over the nightly guard duties, and were responsible for distributing the watchwords for the camp.
 A tesserarius was typically paid one-and-a-half times the standard rate of pay.
 A century also had a signifer, who carried the century's standard into battle, and also served as the unit's treasurer, keeping track of the pay and expenses of the men.
 Signifers typically received double pay.
 Lastly, a cornicen, equipped with a cornu, served as a signaller, and received double pay.
 These officers would have their own support staff, tents, and mules.
 Thus, a cohort would consist of, on paper, 480 legionaries, 6 centurions, and 24 junior officers, with logistical support provided by 60-120 slaves, and 60-120 mules.

 Ten cohorts of 480 legionaries would comprise a legion.
 Like the ranks of the centurions, cohorts would also follow a pattern of seniority; a legion's tenth cohort was its most junior, while the first cohort was the most prestigious, with its ranks filled with either veteran troops, or the best recruits.
-The commander of the first cohort's first century was known as the primus pilus or "first spear", a legion's most senior centurion.
+The commander of the first cohort's first century was known as the primus pilus or primipilus, a legion's most senior centurion.
 The primus pilus was eligible for promotion to praefectus castrorum or camp prefect, the third most senior officer in a legion, responsible for the day-to-day administration of a legion.

 The first cohort was an aberration in that it consisted of five double-strength centuriae, each of 160 men, for a total of 800 men, as opposed to six centuries of 80 men.
 It was the unique honour of the first cohort's aquilifer to carry the legion's aquila, or eagle, standard into battle, which possessed a quasi-religious importance to the legionaries.
 Loss of an eagle was considered a mark of extreme shame and disgrace for a legion.
 A legion's first cohort also had an imaginifer, who carried an imago of the reigning Emperor, typically a three-dimensional relief of their likeness made of beaten metal.